 - The QEBs should remain linked with the National Insurance thresholds (Lower and Upper Earnings Limit)

-There are two pieces of legislation to look out for:
+There are actually two pieces of legislation to look out for:

 The complications of devolution mean that the Department for Work and Pensions owns the overall policy of reviewing and proposing amendments to the thresholds.
 However, the Department for Communities implements the policy in Northern Ireland but has no power to set different thresholds.

-Guy Opperman, Parliamentary Under-Secretary of State for Work and Pensions said on 04 December 2018 that he would lay legislation as per the supporting analysis.
-The Great British legislation was laid on 16 January 2019 as a draft Statutory Instrument.
-It sets the following annual figures (with the 18/19 rates detailed as well for comparison):
+Guy Opperman, Parliamentary Under-Secretary of State for Work and Pensions and Financial Inclusion made a Written Statement on 13 February 2020 that he would lay legislation as per the supporting analysis.
+The Great British legislation was laid as a draft Statutory Instrument and sets the following annual figures (with the 19/20 rates detailed as well for comparison):